faster-cpython/benchmarking-public/results/bm-20230701-3.12.0b3+-730c873/bm-20230701-linux-x86_64-python-3.12-3.12.0b3+-730c873-vs-3.11.0.md

 Benchmark hidden because not significant (3): bench_mp_pool, xml_etree_iterparse, json
 Ignored benchmarks (15) of results/bm-20221024-3.11.0-deaf509/bm-20221024-linux-x86_64-python-v3.11.0-3.11.0-deaf509.json: aiohttp, chameleon, django_template, djangocms, flaskblogging, genshi_text, genshi_xml, gunicorn, html5lib, pylint, sympy_expand, sympy_integrate, sympy_str, sympy_sum, thrift

+# HPT report

+- Reliability score: 70.58% likely to be slow
+- 90% likely to have a slowdown of 1.00x
+- 95% likely to have a slowdown of 1.00x
+- 99% likely to have a slowdown of 1.00x